we45/ThreatPlaybook/docs/Getting-Started.md

 [+] Successfully set host to: http://localhost and port to: 5042
 ```

-* You'll have to change the default password for your superadmin, which is `pl@yb00k1234`
+* You'll have to change the default password for your superadmin, which is in the `SUPERUSER_PASS` in your Docker-Compose File

 > Please note: You can't do anything without changing the default password.
 This applies to all users.
 Not just superusers